GSW

 ESA

-Dr. Inge Jonckheere is a Belgian Environmental Engineer and obtained a PhD in Applied Bioscience Engineering in 2005, at the Katholieke Universiteit Leuven (Belgium).
-She worked at the Università degli Studi di Milano (Italy) and was Guest Lecturer of the Geomatics Group at the KULeuven, combined with a mandate as Science Programme Manager for Environment at the European Science Foundation, Strasbourg (France).
-Since 2010, she has been working as Thematic Lead of Remote Sensing in the Forestry Department, leading the support to developing countries to set up national monitoring systems based on Earth Observation data with main research interest on carbon monitoring and land/forest/ocean applications.
+Since 2010, she has been working as Thematic Lead of Remote Sensing in the Forestry Department of the FAO (of the UN), leading the support to developing countries to set up national monitoring systems based on Earth Observation data with main research interest on carbon monitoring and land/forest/ocean applications.
 She is an official reviewer at the UN Framework of Climate Change and is Lead Author in the International Panel of Climate Change including the last (Sixth) Assessment Report published in 2022.
 She is co-editor of scientific books and high impact journals and has (co-) authored more than hundred scientific and mainstream articles.
-She joined ESA in the Esrin facility (Frascati, Italy) in March 2024 as Head of the Green Solutions Division and she is in charge of EO4Society incusing earth system science, applications, digital innovation and industrial competitiveness, with main actual interest the use of earth observation for sustainable environmental applications.
+She joined ESA in the Esrin facility (Frascati, Italy) in March 2024 as Head of the Green Solutions Division and she is in charge of EO4Society including earth system science, applications, digital innovation and industrial competitiveness, with main actual interest the use of earth observation for sustainable environmental applications.

 Mr. Goro Takei